What Is a Defamation Letter of Concern?

 I refer to you the correct attachments which provide evidence of the Material:

 I consider the Material defamatory.
 In particular, the Material insinuated that:

 It made the following imputations:

-An Offer to Make Amends
+What Is an Offer to Make Amends?

-- An ‘offer to make reparations’ is given by the publisher to the individual who has been wronged.
+- An offer to make reparations is given by the publisher to the individual who has been wronged.

 - An offer to make amends must have specific elements, one of which is an offer to reimburse the offended party for expenditures that were legitimately expended by the aggrieved party.
 The offer may also contain a promise to publish an apology or a promise to compensate those who have been wronged.

 - The fact that an admission or apology is made in connection with an offer to make amends is crucial to remember since it does not constitute an express or implicit acknowledgment of blame or culpability in any legal process and will not be accepted in court.

 - Providing that the offer is ultimately determined to be fair by the Court, the advantage of making a good faith offer to make amends is that if the offer is not accepted by the aggrieved party and your agency is successful at trial, the Court may pay your agency costs on an indemnity basis.